MikeDigitize/JSFundamentals/README.md

 ### The Prototype property

-When a function is declared, the function object that is created as a result gets a <code>prototype</code> property - an empty object - automatically attached to it.
-It is this property that facilitates prototypal inheritance.
-The example demonstrates how:
+When a function is declared, the function object that's created as a result implicilty inherits a <code>prototype</code> property - an empty object.
+It is this property that instances of a function inherit from.
+The below example demonstrates how:

 ```javascript
 function A(){}